TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

   If you add a component a good practice would be to put each component in a subfolder.
   This makes it easier to split it up into sub-components itself.
   :::info
-  If you design a component that should only be used by one page put it next to that page (see below).
+  If you design a component that should only be used by one single page put it next to that page (see below).
   :::
 - `hooks/`:
   Contains all hooks that can be used by any component in the app.